3 days in Valencia may not sound like a lot of time to explore this interesting Spanish City.

 Let me explain:

 The architecture of the buildings is stunning.
 It’s hard not to be impressed by the sheer size of the complex.
-It sprawls over a vast area and is full of great things to do.
+It sprawls over a vast area and is full of great things to do such as check out the museums and opera house.

-You can visit the City of Arts and Sciences, as well as the Felipe Science Museum and Hemisfèric too.
+You can visit the City of Arts and Sciences, as well as the Felipe Science Museum and Hemisfèric.
 If your trip to Valencia is with children, this is one of the best places to go.

 They will love the various exhibitions, and they will keep them entertained for hours.
 You can book an all-in-one ticket, which allows you to visit all the sights in the complex, saving you money in the long run!